about Behemoth

 Cultivating Creative Expression and Community Wellness

-At Behemoth Magazine, we harness this renewed interest in literature to foster authentic, non-AI-generated creative works.
+At Behemoth Magazine, we harness this renewed interest in literature sparked from social media to foster authentic, non-AI-generated creative works.
 As both an art collective and literary magazine, we provide a platform for readers and aspiring artists to engage deeply with visual storytelling, writing, and cultural expression.
 Our mission is to amplify underrepresented voices, support living artists and writers, and serve communities that have historically lacked access to such opportunities.